Ron Darling: Personal life

-Ron was married to Irish Wilhelmina model Antoinette O'Reilly, with whom he had two children, Tyler Darling and Jordan Darling.
+Ron was married to Irish Wilhelmina model Antoinette (Toni) O'Reilly, with whom he had two children, Tyler Darling and Jordan Darling.
 She had small roles on television and in movies, sometimes using her married name, Toni Darling.
 During their marriage, they appeared in numerous magazine features together.

 His first apartment on his own after joining the Mets was in a five-story walk-up on East 53rd Street in Manhattan.

 In 2004 in Sonoma, California, Darling married Joanna Last, a makeup artist for Fox Sports.
 They have lived in Williamsburg, Brooklyn, the Upper East Side of Manhattan, and Rowayton, Connecticut.
 In February 2016 they had a son, Ronald Maurice Darling III.

 His younger brother, Edwin, a first baseman, was drafted by the New York Yankees in 1981 and played 69 games in their farm system over two seasons.

 On May 6, 2019, Darling announced that he had been diagnosed with thyroid cancer.